 “It’s cookie time, all the time,” according to the Partake website—and the brand aims to make this true for people with food allergies and dietary restrictions.
 The Black-owned company, founded by CEO Denise Woodard, came about when she found out her daughter was diagnosed with severe food allergies and she ran into a lack of tasty snacks that were also safe for her to consume.

 Partake makes non-GMO, vegan cookies that are free from 14 allergens, including peanuts, eggs, dairy, soy, and gluten.
 Plus, the company is also heavily involved in mentorship programs for women and people of color looking to be involved in the food industry.

 But what about the flavor?
 “These cookies remind me of Chips Ahoy!, which was such a huge part of my childhood.
 It's hard to believe these are vegan and gluten-free,” says Fran Sales, Associate Commerce Editor, about Partake’s crunchy chocolate chip cookies.
 “I can see them replacing my Oreo obsession, for sure,” she adds, praising the cookies’ simple ingredients.

 Eat Me Guilt Free

 “I love a good snack, especially something sweet,” says Editor Kristin Stangl.
 But she also tries to limit her carb and sugar intake, especially during the week.
 Enter the brownies from Eat Me Guilt Free.
 Registered Nurse and Certified Sports Nutritionist Cristie Besu founded the company in response to her clients’ late-night sweets cravings.

-Today, Eat Me Guilt Free comprises a team of highly skilled bakers that make everything from the decadent brownies that are Kristin’s go-to daily afternoon treat—which come in flavors like cotton candy, and red velvet cake—to protein bread and protein tortillas.
+Today, Eat Me Guilt Free comprises a team of highly skilled bakers that make everything from the decadent brownies that are Stangl’s go-to daily afternoon treat—which come in flavors like cotton candy, and red velvet cake—to protein bread and protein tortillas.
 Plus, everything is made from simple ingredients.

 “I’ve been a monthly subscriber for nearly a year now,” adds Stangl, who is a huge fan of the original chocolate flavor but also gets the flavor of the month.
 But what excites her even more is that founder Besu is also launching a Women Entrepreneur Grant to help usher in the next wave of women-owned businesses and to pay her knowledge forward.